 10. Licensee emergency plan

-11. Licensee procedures for evaluating and making changes to the emergency action levels and the emergency plan, including methods for making determinations of compliance with 50.54(q) and for evaluating potential of effectiveness of the emergency plan and implementing procedures
+11. Licensee procedures for evaluating and making changes to the emergency action levels and the emergency plan, including methods for making determinations of compliance with 50.54(q) and for evaluating potential reductions of effectiveness of the emergency plan and implementing procedures

 12. 10 CFR Part 50, Appendix E